HIGH COURT CASE STUDY: THE RULE OF LAW

 The Court had to consider whether the Commonwealth had power to pass the law under the ‘defence’ power in the Constitution.
 It also had to consider whether Parliament’s statement in the Preamble of the Act about the dangers of communism meant that it was a law about subversion.

-The Court accepted that the Commonwealth had legislative power to protect itself from subversion, whether this be the defence power (section 51(vi)), the executive power (section 61), or an implied legislative power.
+The Court accepted that the Commonwealth had legislative power to protect itself from subversion, whether under the defence power (section 51(vi)), laws incidental to the executive power (sections 51(xxxix) and 61), or an implied legislative power.

 However, the Parliament could not base legislation upon its own declaration that a fact exists.
 This fact must be determined to exist by a court.
 As one Judge said, just because Parliament says something is a lighthouse does not make it a lighthouse.
 It is up to the Court to decide this.